odioski/wikiSpyder/NOTES/NFO.md

         code wikiSpyder/wikispider.code-workspace

 # Future renditions

 If successful or if wikiSpyder becomes likeable or valuable, I'll extend it's range to other sources of info such as social networks.

-i.e..:
+-i.e,

-    mySpyder
+-mySpyder
-    xSpyder
+-xSpyder
-    fSpyder
+-fSpyder
-    InstaSpyder
+-InstaSpyder
-    spotiSpyder
+-spotiSpyder
-    and so on...and so forth.
+-and so on...and so forth.

 # How wikiSpyder works

 - wikiSpyder uses RegEx and Beautiful Soup to perform most of it's tasks.
 The rest is provided by PyQt in order to make it look good and add a little sizzle to the application.

 # Gifts